Time-Varying Bayesian Optimization Without a Metronome: Upper Regret Bound without a Metronome

 We can now upper bound the instantaneous regret of the TVBO algorithm $\mathcal{A}$:

-where~\eqref{eq:proof_discretized} follows directly from~\eqref{eq:bound_fvalue_mean_discretized}, \eqref{eq:proof_acq_maximized} from the definition of $\bm x_{t_n} = \argmax_{\bm x \in \mathcal{S}} \alpha_\mathcal{D}(\bm x, t_n) = \argmax_{\bm x \in \mathcal{S}} \mu_{\mathcal{D}}(\bm x, t_n) + \beta_t^{1/2} \sigma_{\mathcal{D}}(\bm x, t_n)$ and~\eqref{eq:proof_concentration} from~\eqref{eq:concentration_bound}. \end{proof}
+where~\eqref{eq:proof_discretized} follows directly from~\eqref{eq:bound_fvalue_mean_discretized}, \eqref{eq:proof_acq_maximized} from the definition of $\bm x_{n} = \argmax_{\bm x \in \mathcal{S}} \alpha_\mathcal{D}(\bm x, t_n) = \argmax_{\bm x \in \mathcal{S}} \mu_{\mathcal{D}}(\bm x, t_n) + \beta_t^{1/2} \sigma_{\mathcal{D}}(\bm x, t_n)$ and~\eqref{eq:proof_concentration} from~\eqref{eq:concentration_bound}. \end{proof}

 Lemma~\ref{lem:immediate_regret_bound} shows that the posterior variance of the surrogate GP~\eqref{eq:post_var} plays a key role in the regret bound.
-At this stage, the vast majority of regret proofs seek to upper bound the mutual information, following an original idea from Srinivas et al.~\yrcite{gpucb}.
-Let us take a different path, by focusing directly on an upper bound of $\sigma^2_\mathcal{D}$.
-In particular, we will study the performance of TVBO algorithms that do not become prohibitive to use asymptotically with time, i.e., that set a maximal size for the dataset they maintain in memory.
+Let us now derive a first bound on the cumulative regret $R_T$, by extending an original idea from~\citet{gpucb} to the time-varying setting.

+\begin{lemma} Let $R_T = \sum_{i =1}^T r_i$ be the cumulative regret of a TVBO algorithm with maximal dataset size $n$.
+Then,